denisRajlic/pf/README.md

 ### Why use PlanningFitness?

-After searching for an ideal fitness app, we discovered there's always something missing.
+After searching for an ideal fitness app, I came to realise there's always something missing.
 Either workout limitations or pricing, something was just...off.

-We took it upons ourselves, to create an app, that users would actually want to use, with all the feautures, we ourselves would like to have!
-And above all it's completely **FREE**.
+So I took it as a personal challenge to create an app that users would actually want to use, with all the features I'd like to have myself.

-### Current Features
+### Features

 - User Authentication
+- User Profile Page
 - Creating workouts
   - List as many exercises as you want
   - Sets, Reps, Weight used...